Foreign Sports Talent Scheme: Football

 The Football Association of Singapore (FAS) adopted the FST Scheme in 2000 but was limited to scouting talent for the Singapore national football team to boost Singaporean football.
 Its goal is to attract foreign players in Singapore to change nationality and thus play for Singapore.
 The scheme is described as the second key pillar of the FAS football excellence plans.

 Launched in the year 2000, its objective was to complement the FAS Youth Development programme by identifying the playing positions in the national team that were lacking, especially from its youth development output and to fill these gaps with FSTs.
 The first FSTs were inducted in Jan 2002.

 In 2002, the national team welcomed Croatian-born Mirko Grabovac, Brazilian-born Egmar Gonçalves and English defender Daniel Bennett to strengthen the national team.
 The Nigerian-born pair of Agu Casmir and Itimi Dickson received their Singapore citizenship in 2003 and 2004 respectively.
 The FAS, with the help of the clubs, also identified several other talented U-21 foreign players under this scheme.
 Their performances were closely monitored in the S.League.

 From 2007, the FAS accepted changes to the scheme which requires new foreign sports talents to play in the S.League for a minimum of two seasons after being granted Singapore citizenship.

 When the FAS first launched the FST scheme in 2000, the intention was to offer citizenship to two or three foreign players each year.
-However, due to the stringent selection process and early success to the youth development programme, to-date, only nine foreign-born players have been granted Singapore citizenship.
+However, due to the stringent selection process and early success of the youth development programme, to date, only nine foreign-born players have been granted Singapore citizenship.
 All of them have played in the S.League to contribute to the local football scene and also played for the national team.